-While the Garden is currently closed, we want to find ways to support each other as a Garden community and stay connected.
+While the Garden is open with restrictions, we want to find ways to support each other as a Garden community and stay connected.
 We encourage you to share either a memory about the Garden or an example of how you’re gardening from home.
 The more happy memories we can share, the better, and hopefully, they can help us to remember that the Garden will be there in all its glory when we return!

 Memories from Members